loubnabnl/santacoder-finetuning/README.md

 - `pytorch_model.bin`
 - modleing files (see below)

 You can get the tokenizer files by cloning the [model repo](https://huggingface.co/bigcode/santacoder/tree/main).
-Santacoder currently has a custom [modeling files](https://huggingface.co/bigcode/santacoder/blob/main/modeling_gpt2_mq.py) on the hub, but they will be included with the saved checkpoints if you used the `transformers` branch in `requirements.txt` so they are saved with the checkpoints.
+Santacoder currently has a custom [modeling file](https://huggingface.co/bigcode/santacoder/blob/main/modeling_gpt2_mq.py) + config file on the hub, but they will be included with the saved checkpoints if you used the `transformers` branch in `requirements.txt`.

 Having added the above files, you should run the following to push files to your model repository.
 ```